katiewah/Emergency-Room/README.md

 Execution
 -----------

-Assuming your executable is called “test”, run it using
+Assuming your executables are called “test1” and “test2”, run it using

+    ./test1 emergency.txt
-    ./test emergency.txt
+    ./test2 emergency.txt

 Note: emergency.txt is the text file which includes the number of doctors, number of staff members, and inter-arrival times of